 - Children with shorter attention spans may not stick with a book for very long.

-Suggestions for books for children with special needs
+Suggestions for books

 - Textured books.
 What a great way to get those sensory sensitive children to interact with different textures!
 Do it through books!

-- Repetitive/ Predictable – engages child
+- Repetitive/predictable – engages the child

-- Cummulative – engages child
+- Cumulative – engages the child

 - Traditional (fairytales, fables, folktales, myths and legends) – great for storytelling without the books!

 - Chapter books.
 Use chapter books for children who are at this reading level.
 If they are below the reading level, but have the attention span, read aloud to your child.
 Collect fiction as well as non-fiction.
-From my experience as a classroom teacher, boys are mostly drawn to non-fiction.
-The shorter texts and images are appealing to them because they are manageable in small chunks.
-There is a study that correlates this to the male brain (think about how many men prefer newspapers and magazines as adults).